An AI-powered Bayesian Generative Modeling Approach for Arbitrary Conditional Inference: Empirical Results

 In the point estimation experiments, BGM consistently demonstrates the best point prediction performance among all competing methods across three different evaluation metrics (Table~\ref{tab:point_estimate_comparison}).
 Traditional linear regression performs substantially worse in all settings, especially as the dimension increases.
-The neural network adopted from LCP is the best baseline, compared to other machine learning methods, across different settings.
-BGM further improves the best baseline by achieving a relative reduction in MSE ranging from 8.9\% to 15.8\% for different observation dimension.
-In addition, BGM achieves consistently higher correlation measures, improving PCC and SCC by 1.8\% to 5.4\% over the strongest baseline.
+VAEAC performs well when $p=50$ and performance decreases significantly when $p=300$.
+The neural network adopted from LCP is the most robust baseline compared to other methods.
+BGM further improves the best baseline by achieving a relative reduction in MSE ranging from 6.2\% to 14.6\% for different observation dimension.
+In addition, BGM achieves consistently higher correlation measures (both PCC and SCC) over the strongest baseline.
 These results highlight BGM’s superior ability to capture complex structures in high-dimensional conditional prediction tasks.